 COVID-19 Response: The health and safety of our staff, visitors and students is of utmost importance to us.
-Effective Friday, March 20, the museum will be closed to all visitors until further notice.
+Until further notice, the Samuel Cupples House is closed to the public and open for SLU students, staff and faculty with temporary hours of Monday to Friday, 11 a.m. - 4 p.m.

 The historic Samuel Cupples House on the campus of Saint Louis University in St. Louis, Missouri serves as a gallery for SLU's collection of fine and decorative art dating from before 1919.